getodk/governance/TSC1/README.md

 It is important that key group assets are owned by organizational accounts rather than individuals.
 The group's assets currently include:

 * Google Docs - should be owned by opendatakit.org@gmail.com (PMC owns that account)
-* Uberconference Room - Owned by opendatakit.org@gmail.com
+* UberConference Room - owned by opendatakit.org@gmail.com
-* Github projects - owned by the opendatakit Github organization
+* GitHub projects - owned by the opendatakit GitHub organization